gowithfloat/fl3d/readme.md

 This was originally intended to be used for a project, but was set aside in favor of another approach.
 We opted to open-source it in the hopes that it could be useful to others, but we have no long-term maintenance in mind for this project.
 That said, feel free to [open an issue](/../../issues/) if you notice a glaring issue, or contact this project's developer ([Steve Richey](https://github.com/steverichey)) if you have a question.

+# Goals

+* Simplify the process of setting up an OpenGL context.
+* Classes that define behavior for common OpenGL concepts (textures, shaders, meshes, framebuffers).
+* Runtime safety with exceptions thrown for undefined state (such as when shaders fail to compile).
+* Defining shaders in `.glsl` files, as opposed to writing code in strings.
+* Use of `final` where possible to provide safe behavior at runtime.
+* Use of interfaces to allow flexible implementations of core concepts.

 # Modules

 This repository contains several modules, namely: